s311354/Louis/_posts/2019-07-24-Intorduction_fixed_floating_point_representation.md

    A flxed-point representation of number consists of three parts: the sign field (1 bit), integer field, and fractional field.
 For the sign bit, on the computer, 0 is used to represent "+" and 1 is used to represent "-". (two's complement)

-   We can simply represent the format of fixed-point number as SW.F, where S is the sign field, W is the word length of the parameters, F is the fractional length of the parameters.
+   We can simply represent the format of fixed-point number as SW.F, where S is the sign field, W is the integral length of the parameters, F is the fractional length of the parameters.
 It is obvious that larger W and F results in a better performance and lower bit error rate, but the hardware design needs a large memory size and sillicon area.
 Thus, we should do simulation and choose suitable value of SW.F for each parameter in the algorithm.

 #### Example.
 The 8-bit (S2.5)